Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> Ensemble performance (MSE): 7.21647878283577
 ```

-which shows that, in this specific case, ensemble model is only slightly better than a single model.
-Note that we would need to repeat testing the ensemble modeling several times until we can be certain what is the actual gain in accuracy.
+which shows that, in this specific case, the ensemble model is only slightly better than a single model.
+Note that we would need to repeat testing the ensemble modeling several times until we can be certain any actual actual gain in accuracy.

 We can also test ensemble predictions using the cookfarm data set [@Gasch2015SPASTA].
 This data set consists of 183 profiles, each consisting of multiple soil horizons (1050 in total).
 To create a regression matrix we use: